binzailani3136/crudl-example-express/README.md

 * Sorting with MongoDB is case sensitive.
 With aggregation, it is possible to implement case-insensitive sorting.

 ## Known issues
+We've been working on CRUDL for almost a year and (from our point of view) we've solved the most important and difficult issues.
+That said, there's still a lot to and here's an incomplete list of some upcoming features:

+* Tests.
 * Submitting forms (and filters) with enter.
 * Image fields.
 * Reordering items within tabs.
 * Intermediate pages.
-* Bulk actions with ListView.
+* Bulk actions with listView.
 * Keyboard navigation.
 * Richtext editor.
-* ReadView.
+* readView.
 * Permissions.
 * Generic relations.
+* Better documentation.

 ## Credits & Links
 CRUDL and crudl-example-express is written and maintained by vonautomatisch (Patrick Kranzlmüller, Axel Swoboda).